CLA Fellows Program in Support of Research and Creative Activity

 Eligibility and Guidelines:

 - Open to CLA Assistant Professors hired before 2017 and Associate Professors, the program is an expression of the CLA’s commitment to faculty research/creative activity and investment in their promise.
+For the Spring 2022 competition, Full Professors and Non-Tenure Track Faculty in continuing positions will also be eligible.
+See application for details.

 - Proposals indicating that a course release will support significant progress on or completion of a project that will contribute to a case for tenure and/or promotion will be privileged.
 Projects in which the applicant’s own scholarly or creative works are secondary, such as edited volumes, are less likely to be supported.